Probabilistic Verification in Mechanism Design: Abstract

 \section{Abstract}

-We introduce a model of probabilistic verification in a mechanism design setting.
-The principal verifies the agent's claims with statistical tests.
-The agent's probability of passing each test depends on his type.
-In our framework, the revelation principle holds.
-We characterize whether each type has an associated test that best screens out all the other types.
-In that case, the testing technology can be represented in a tractable reduced form.
-In a quasilinear environment, we solve for the revenue-maximizing mechanism by introducing a new expression for the virtual value that encodes the effect of testing.
+We introduce a model of probabilistic verification in mechanism design.
+The principal elicits a message from the agent and then selects a test to give the agent.
+The agent's true type determines the probability with which he can pass each test.
+We characterize whether each type has an associated test that best screens out all other types.
+If this condition holds, then the testing technology can be represented in a tractable reduced form.
+We use this reduced form to solve for profit-maximizing mechanisms with verification.
+As the verification technology varies, the solution continuously interpolates between the no-verification solution and full surplus extraction.